eddelbuettel/rcppgeiger/README.md

 The package is not yet on [CRAN](https://cran.r-project.org) and must be installed from the repository.
 For now cloning and installing locally may be easiest.

-Of cource
+Of course

 ```r
 R> remotes::install_github("eddelbuettel/rcppgeiger")